 In this exercise we want to apply an easy way offered by scipy to interpolate multidimensional data.
+Have a look at the code in Analytics_solution_MultiDimInterpolation.ipynb.

 The file zrh_terrain.txt contain about 8'000 rows of sampled terrain data in the area of Zurich.
-The rows are of the form latitude, longitude, and elevation (in metres).
+The rows are of the form latitude,longitude, and elevation (in metres).